SBI slow in procurement from GeM portal; lags behind smaller counterparts in 2022-23 | Law-Order

 The GeM portal was launched on August 9, 2016, for online purchasing of goods and services by all the central government ministries and departments.

-GeM has over 63,000 government buyer organisations, over 6 crore sellers and service providers offering a wide range of products and services.
+GeM has over 63,000 government buyer organisations and over 62 lakh sellers and service providers offering a wide range of products and services.

 Currently, government departments, ministries, public sector units, state governments, and central armed police forces are allowed to carry out transactions through this portal.
 The portal provides a wide range of products from office stationery to vehicles.